Labor Day closings | Local | Journal Gazette

 In recognition of the Labor Day holiday on Monday, September 6, some businesses will be closed.

-- All Indiana Bureau of Motor Vehicle branches will be closed Saturday to Sept.
-6. Branches will resume business Sept.
-7. For a complete list of branch locations and hours, to complete an online transaction or to find a 24-hour BMV Connect kiosk, go to IN.gov/BMV.
+All Indiana Bureau of Motor Vehicle branches will be closed Saturday to Monday, Sept.
+6. Branches will resume business on Tuesday.
+For a complete list of branch locations and hours, to complete an online transaction or to find a 24-hour BMV Connect kiosk, go to IN.gov/BMV.

-- The City of Fort Wayne's offices will be closed on Monday, Sept.
-6, in recognition of Labor Day.
+The Fort Wayne and Allen County offices will be closed on Monday.
 There will be no residential garbage and recycling collection on Labor Day.
 The collection schedule will be pushed back one day for the entire week.
-City offices will resume regular business hours on Tuesday, Sept.
-7.
+City and county offices will resume regular business hours on Tuesday.

-- Due to the Labor Day holiday, all Allen County offices will be closed on Monday, Sept.
-6. County offices will reopen for business on Tuesday, Sept.
-7.

 Share this articleShare on facebook Share on twitter Email story